AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_vpc.html.markdown

 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for aws.
 Example: ["key1:value1","key002:value002"]
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for aws.
 (Example : false)
 * `connected_transit` - (Optional) Specify Connected Transit status.
 (Supported values: "yes", "no")
+* `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
+Insane Mode gateway size must be at least c5 size.
+If enabled, will look for spare /26 segment to create a new subnet; must be formatted AWS: "10.0.0.0/26\~\~us-east1c.
+(Only available for AWS) (Supported values: true, false)

 -> **NOTE:** The following arguments are deprecated: